Quasi-periodic response solutions of nonlinear plate models with nonlocal energy damping: Introduction

-Motivated by the aforementioned physical and mathematical studies, the present paper focuses on the existence of response solutions for beam equations with nonlocal nonlinear damping and Liouvillean frequencies.
-Before describing the difficulty of the paper, let us give some comments.
-In \cite{Calleja2017Response,Wang2020Response}, the authors transformed the original equation into the fixed point equation of the form $v_\epsilon=\mathcal{T}_{\epsilon}(v_\epsilon)$, considered $\epsilon$ in a domain which does not include the origin $\epsilon=0$, and employed the contraction mapping principle.
-Nevertheless, for the model \eqref{kirchhoff}, the corresponding operator $\mathcal{T}_{\epsilon}$ is just from a certain function space to itself.
-For this, the mathematical techniques developed in \cite{Calleja2017Response, Wang2020Response} can not be directly used to deal with our problem due to the derivative losses caused by the nonlinearity.
-Hence we will adopt an alternative approach, that is, the Nash--Moser iteration.
-The key ingredient is to verify the invertibility of the linearized operator and to provide the estimate for its inverse operator.
-Therefore, it is necessary to reduce the linearized operator with a variable coefficient.
-We will look for an invertible transformation, which conjugates the linearized operator to an operator $\mathcal{D}$ with constant coefficients plus a remainder $\tilde{\mathcal{R}}$.
-In this process, we encountered the challenge known as the ``small divisors problem" from resonance phenomena.
-In order to overcome this difficulty, we have to assume that the frequency vector is Liouvillean, which is weaker than the Diophantine or Brjuno one; see also \cite{Xu1707Quasi,Avila2011KAM,shi2019decay}.
-On the other hand, the main part $\mathcal{D}$ is diagonal with respect to Fourier bases in time and space.
-Then we invert $\mathcal{D}$ for $\epsilon$ in a domain that does not include the origin $\epsilon=0$.
-Moreover, $\tilde{\mathcal{R}}$ is relatively bounded with respect to $\mathcal{D}^{-1}$.
-This is a straightforward consequence of its space-diagonal, regularising nature.
+The primary objective of this work is to investigate the persistence of response solutions to equation \eqref{kirchhoff}.
+Before addressing the technical challenges, we first examine the limitations of the methods developed \cite{Calleja2017Response,Wang2020Response}.
+In the analytic or differentiable case, the authors transformed the original equation into the fixed point equation of the form $v_\epsilon=\mathcal{T}_{\epsilon}(v_\epsilon)$, considered $\epsilon$ in a domain excluding the origin $\epsilon=0$, and employed the contraction mapping principle since the corresponding operator $\mathcal{T}_{\epsilon}$ was just from a certain function space to itself.
+However, the techniques and methods developed in \cite{Calleja2017Response, Wang2020Response} can not be directly applied to our model \eqref{kirchhoff}.
+The main challenge in performing these methods is the loss of derivatives caused by the nonlinearity.
+To overcome this fundamental difficulty, we employ an alternative approach based on Nash-Moser iteration.
+The key ingredient is to verify the invertibility of the linearized operator and to provide an appropriate estimate for its inverse operator.
+To achieve this goal, we are devoted to constructing an invertible transformation, which conjugates the linearized operator to an operator $\mathcal{D}$ with constant coefficients plus a remainder $\tilde{\mathcal{R}}$.
+In this process, we encountered the challenge known as the characteristic ``small divisors problem" arising from resonance phenomena.
+In order to overcome this difficulty, we have to assume that the frequency vector is Diophantine.
+On the other hand, the principal part $\mathcal{D}$ admits a diagonal representation with respect to Fourier bases in both temporal and spatial variables.
+Through careful analysis, we invert $\mathcal{D}$ and give the regularising nature of $\mathcal{D}^{-1}$ for $\epsilon$ in a domain that does not include the origin $\epsilon=0$.
+As a consequence, there is a straightforward consequence that $\tilde{\mathcal{R}}$ is relatively bounded with respect to $\mathcal{D}^{-1}$.
 In our study, the mathematical analysis presents significant technical difficulties and challenges.
-We believe the theoretical framework developed in this paper can be applied to establish the existence of response solutions to PDEs with nonlocal nonlinear damping such as $(\frac{1}{\epsilon}+\int_{\mathbb{T}^d}|\nabla u|^2 \mathrm{d}x)u_t$ in a singular manner.
+The theoretical framework developed here can be extended to establish the existence of response solutions to the singular perturbation structure PDEs with nonlocal energy damping such as